 20. Eat Gnocchi con Sugo di Carne on Thursday (Only Thursday)

 Potato Pasta | Lunch or Dinner | Meat Sauce | Only Thursday

 One of the most wonderful and beautiful things about Rome and Italy as a whole is the tradition.
-Imagine there were rules for everything you eat and drank but they were wonderful rules that everyone loved and adored.
-Rules based on tradition and culture.
+Imagine there were rules for everything you eat and drink but they were wonderful rules that everyone loved and adored.
+Rules-based on tradition and culture.
 That is how Rome works and Gnocchi are no different – they are only served on Thursdays at traditional trattoria in Rome.
 Why?

-Gnocchi are prepared from potato and other heavy ingredients.
+Gnocchi is prepared from potatoes and other heavy ingredients.
 A big plate of gnocchi with sugo di carne (tomato meat sauce) is more than filling.
 Thursday can be an exciting day for this reason.
-You can probably get a plate of gnocchi at a tavola calda or pizza place that serves daily dishes for 5€ or so on a paper plate or in a to go container.
-Boy are they delicious too.
+You can probably get a plate of gnocchi at a tavola calda or pizza place that serves daily dishes for 5€ or so on a paper plate or in a to-go container.
+Boy, are they delicious too.
 Wait, why only on Thursday?

 In Rome, Friday was a day to eat fish.
 This was because meat was prohibited on Fridays as penance on the day of Christ’s death.
 Not just during lent but all year around.
 Fish can be delicious but often light and digested quickly.
 Romans figured they’d eat Gnocchi on Thursday to fill up in preparation of Friday’s lighter meal.
 Then, they’d eat la Trippa on Saturday to balance the scales since it is also a heavier meal.

 Regardless, if you want to be traditional in a good way, order Gnocchi con Sugo di Carne while in Rome on a Thursday.
 Check out the 14 top foods to try in Rome from the fork of a Roman!